 Disliking change more than most, the Japanese are reeling from a decision making process that differs culturally from their own.
-Characteristics of the British summed up by Der Spiegel as an “inner independence in addition to myriad anti-authoritarian defiant tendencies” stand in sharp contrast to the Japanese preference for hierarchy, conformism and putting your individual needs behind that of the group.
+Characteristics of the British summed up by Der Spiegel as an “inner independence in addition to myriad anti-authoritarian defiant tendencies” stand in sharp contrast to the Japanese preference for hierarchy, conformism and putting your individual needs behind that of the group/company.
 Decision making in Japan is purposely consensual to get buy in from everyone so that unpredictable decisions are almost never made.

 We now risk being seen as untrustworthy-not a good thing since trust is one of the basic cornerstones of doing business with Japan.